JungeAlexander/cocoscore/doc/example/example.md

 ## Advanced use case: Training and applying a custom scoring model to your own dataset

 We now describe how you can train your own fastText model to score sentence-level co-occurrences.
-This step is necessary if other co-mentions than disease-gene co-mentions are to be scored or if you prefer to the model on your own corpus.
+This step is necessary if other co-mentions than disease-gene co-mentions are to be scored or if you prefer to fit a model to your own corpus.
 Please note that this section assumes a basic understanding of machine learning approaches such as the motivation behind training-test set splitting and cross-validation.

 ### Label column